JSchreijer/barcode-classify-transformer/README.md

 ```
 This is the model training based on the dataset from the MDDB-phylogeny.
-The test_train is the trainingset of 25 chunks (see Lena's thesis) and repurposed into a csv file of two rows and no columns.
+The aligned_sequences is the trainingset (see Lena's thesis) and repurposed into a csv file of two rows and no columns.

 Afterwards, the necessary files are copied to the folder where the model is saved.
 This is a bug in Huggingface Transformers package.
 Sometimes the model file such as bert_layer.py are not automatically saved to the model directory together with the model weights.
 So we manually do it.